Culling History, Family Crest & Coats of Arms

 Early Origins of the Culling family

-Ireland, in the counties of Dublin, Wicklow, and Wexford.
-Although all but one of the many distinct septs have become extinct, this remaining sept currently provides Ireland with nearly 8000 members, enough to make Cullen the 84th most common name in Ireland.
 Descended from Olioll Flann Beag, king of Munster, the Cullens made their original homeland at Glencullen, in Wicklow, and they have remained there to the present day, despite the threat of their more powerful neighbors, the O'Tooles and the O'Byrnes.
 They were an influential family, as indicated by the inclusion of Cullen of Cullenstown among the leading gentry of Wexford in the Clongowes manuscript of 1598.
-Due to the prominence of this sept, a number of similarly-named minor septs also adopted the name Cullen, including O Cuileamhain of south Leinster, which is also rendered Culloon or Culhoun, and Mac Cuilin of Leitrim, which is also Anglicized MacCullen.

 Early History of the Culling family

-Another 139 words (10 lines of text) covering the years 1659, 1300, 1517, 1542, 1803 and 1878 are included under the topic Early Culling History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Culling research.
+Another 70 words (5 lines of text) covering the years 1659, 1300, 1534, 1517, 1542, 1516, 1528, 1531, 1534, 1803, 1878 and 1803 are included under the topic Early Culling History in all our PDF Extended History products and printed products wherever possible.

 Culling Spelling Variations

 Official documents, crafted by early scribes and church officials, primarily contained names that were spelled according to their pronunciation.
 This lead to the problem of one name being recorded under several different variations, creating an illusion that a single person was many people.
 Among the many spelling variations of the surname Culling that are preserved in the archival documents of the time are Cullen, Cullan, Cullane, O'Cullen, Cullain, Cullin, Cullon, McCullen, MacCullen, O'Cullane, Culen, Culan, Culain, Cullaine, Culaine, MacCulen, MacCollin, MacColin, O'Colen, O'Collen, O'Cuilin, O'Cuillin, O'Culane, O'Culen, O'Culhoon, O'Culloon, MacCullen, Cullain, Culon, Cullon, Culling and many more.

 Early Notables of the Culling family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Culling Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Culling Notables in all our PDF Extended History products and printed products wherever possible.